return-sleep/RoboTwin/README.md

 # As example: bash eval_policy.sh 3D-Diffusion-Policy empty_cup_place empty_cup_place_D435_50_0 0
 ```

-# ğŸ‹ï¸ Submit Your Solution
+# ğŸ‹ï¸?
+Submit Your Solution

 **See [SUBMIT_YOUR_SOLUTION.md](./SUBMIT_YOUR_SOLUTION.md) for more details.**